 Backorder is defined as order received for good or service but cannot be fulfilled and can be due to various reasons such as the non-availability of the ordered product or the stock is still in the production phase or the order is placed with manufacturer and delivery is still pending, etc. It is an indication of the company’s backlog i.e. it needs to increase its supply & produce more.

-This shows how well the company is managing the inventory and customers & how effectively it communicates to retain its customers.
+It shows how well the company is managing the inventory and customers & how effectively it communicates to retain its customers.
 The examples of backorder are as follows:

 Accounting for Backorders